benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 While no complete guide on Software 2.0 products can be assembled, as there is limitless room for creativity and innovation, some decent principles for those just starting out in Software 2.0 are:

 1. Make sure you are getting the best fruit, whether it is low-hanging or not.
 Sometimes, low-hanging fruit is actually not valuable enough to change anyone's behavior and not valuable enough to sell your product at any price.
 For example, outsider perceptions of value, and insider's perception of value in an industry can be shockingly different.
 Insiders recognize that one well-trained, well-suited human might be able to outperform 10 poorly trained humans.
 So if as an outsider, you try to evaluate the value of automating a poorly trained human, you will get a very different value proposition than the insider's perception of value given a highly trained human.
-2. Make sure your product is not solvable with mathmatical approaches.
-Deterministic algorithsm and statistical methods are easier to implement, more reliable, and easier to understand.
+2. Make sure your product is not solvable with mathematically principled approaches.
+Deterministic algorithms and statistical methods are easier to implement, more reliable, and easier to understand.
 Sometimes difficult puzzles and challenges that seem impossible to solve perfectly, like NP complete problems like the famous traveling salesman problem, have very good heuristic approximations that actually outperform all data-centric methods, in all cases.
 Finding the right specialist to identify the best heuristic or statistical technique can be tricky, but the long-term reliability of principled algorithmic systems will make up for it eventually.
 3. Make sure your problem does not add more burden to humans than it removes.
 Does the automation interrupt a previously smooth human workflow, by requiring data entry, application switching, or any other manual work that was previously unnecessary?
 If so, it can be harder to out-perform an expert human in the flow than you would think.
 These workflow issues may need to be resolved with hardware or software integrations before your Software 2.0 product can be successful in the market.
 4. If your product is a fully automated system that replaces a human, are you sure your model can generalize to edge cases as well as a human?
 Extreme sensitivity on edge cases or out-of-domain cases is necessary in most real-world applications.
 Even in lower-risk applications like industrial quality control, a heavy tail of failed edge cases might end up hurting your product's value.
 In safety-sensitive domains such as medicine, human-robot coordination, or safety inspections, failure on edge cases might be intolerable, and false alarms might be by far preferable.
 Evaluating models on unseen domains or distinct instances can be a way of judging if your training strategy can really replace a human where it matters.
 Some sort of out-of-domain detection training strategy might also be necessary, as out of the box accuracy maximization strategies are unlikely to work well with unseen instances.